 Advent Wreaths and How to Use Them

 For those observing the season of Advent, the Advent wreath is often at the heart of the practice.
-An Advent wreath—a round ring typically encircled with evergreen boughs and holding four candles (or five)—functions as a kind of calendar or watch, marking each Sunday leading up to Christmas day.
-On each Sunday, a new advent candle is lit (along with those lit in preceding weeks), with each single candle commemorating a different element or aspect of the Christmas story.
+A circular Advent wreath—a round ring typically encircled with evergreen boughs and holding four advent candles (or five)—functions as a kind of Advent calendar or watch, marking each Sunday leading up to Christmas day.
+On each Sunday, a new advent candle is lit (along with those lit in preceding weeks), with each single advent candle commemorating a different element or aspect of the Christmas story.

 For the first week of Advent, it is common to read Scripture passages such as Isaiah 9:6-7 (“For to us a child is born, to us a son is given, and the government will be on his shoulders.
 And he will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace...”) or New Testament verses such as Matthew 1:22, which refer Jesus christ as the fulfillment of the prophet’s words.